brillout/wildcard-api/docs/intro.template.md

 (async () => {
-  // Wildcard makes our `hello` function available in the browser
-  // (Behind the curtain Wildcard makes an HTTP request) const {message} = await endpoints.hello('Alice');
+  // Wildcard makes our `hello` function available in the browser const {message} = await endpoints.hello('Alice');

-  // We use the DOM API but we could also use React, Angular, Vue, etc. document.body.textContent = message;
+  // We use the DOM API.
+We could as well use React, Angular, Vue, etc. document.body.textContent = message;
 })();
 ~~~

-Calling `endpoints.hello` in the browser returns a promise that is resolved after Wildcard as done the following:
+Calling `endpoints.hello` in the browser returns a promise and Wildcard does the following:
- 1. Serializes the argument `'Alice'`, makes an HTTP request to `/wildcard/hello`
+ 1. Serializes the argument `'Alice'`, makes an HTTP request to `/wildcard/hello`,
- 2. Calls the `endpoints.hello` function we defined on the server, serializes `{message: 'Hi Alice'}`, sends an HTTP response
+ 2. calls the `endpoints.hello` function we defined on the server, serializes `{message: 'Hi Alice'}`, sends an HTTP response,
- 3. Deserializes the HTTP response, and resolve the promise
+ 3. deserializes the HTTP response, and resolves the promise

 Wildcard provides:
  - Correct serialization (we use JSON++ instead of JSON)